znuny/manual/source/admin/dynamicfields/checkbox.rst

 Checkbox
 ########

-Configuring a type of chekbox will allow the user to fill out a checkmark in screen.
+Configuring a type of checkbox will allow the user to fill out a checkmark in screen.

 .. figure:: images/dynamicfield_checkbox.png